gmc-code/PC-Python/docs/python_files/json_files.rst

 ----

-Printing data from a json string
+json to dict
 -------------------------------------

-| The code below loads the json string, iterates through the list of employee dictionaries and prints the name of each employee using an f string.
+| The code below loads the json string, converting it to a dictionary, iterates through the list of employee dictionaries and prints the name of each employee using an f string.

 .. code-block:: python